nubank/mockfn/README.md

     (is (= :mocked (one-fn)))))
 ```

-Refer to the [documentation](doc/documentation.md) for more information.
+Refer to the [documentation](doc/documentation.md) for more detailed
+information.

 ## License